ERNI-Academy/starterkit-mobile-application-flutter/docs/ui/views.md

 }
 ```

-- `@Named` is part of `injectable`, meaning that this class can be resolved using a constant string value.
-In this case, the name will be the `RouteName.splash`.
-Later on, the same constant value will be used if we want to navigate to this route.
-More details about navigation [here](navigation.md).
-- `@Injectable` is used to tell `injectable` that this will be resolved as the type `Widget`, and an new instance is returned everytime it is resolved.

 :bulb: **<span style="color: green">TIP</span>**

 Use the snippet shortcut `vsl` to create a view using a `StatelessWidget`, and `vsf` to use `StatefulWidget`.